adpe/moodle-block_rocketchat/README.md

 1. Copy this Rocket.Chat plugin to the `blocks` directory of your Moodle instance: `git clone https://github.com/adpe/moodle-blocks_rocketchat.git blocks/rocketchat`
 2. Run `composer install` inside the `blocks/rocketchat` directory to install the dependencies
-3. Visit the notifications page to complete the install process
+3. Visit the notifications' page to complete the installation process

 For more information, visit [documentation](http://docs.moodle.org/en/Installing_contributed_modules_or_plugins) for installing contributed modules and plugins.

 *Note* - you need a running Rocket.Chat server that you can point the plugin to.
 If you aren't sure how to do this, checkout the [documentation](https://rocket.chat/docs/installation/) on Rocket.Chat.
-I also added a bit of [code](https://github.com/getsmarter/rocketchat-api-rest) to Rocket.Chat to make integration a little easier.
-This unfortunately will require a custom build of the Rocket.Chat source code.

 ## Configuration